 Remember to discuss this with your physician or professional health care provider if you are taking the prescription drugs warfarin (Coumadin), fluvoxamine (Luvox) or nifedipine (Procardia).

 Now you have the facts.
 Melatonin is increasingly looking like “the gift that just keeps on giving.”
-More benefits from this supplement are being constantly discovered, and the research is continuing.
-Many scientists believe that what we have learned so far is merely the tip of the iceberg of melatonin’s growing array of beneficial effects.
+More benefits from this supplement are being discovered continuously, and the research is continuing.
+Many scientists believe that what we have learned so far is merely the tip of the iceberg of melatonin's growing array of beneficial effects.

 Once thought to be only the sleep hormone, melatonin is turning out to more...much, much more.
 When you consider the fact that melatonin is safe, since there has never been a single case of melatonin overdose, and no evidence that melatonin has any toxic properties, melatonin may be something to consider adding to your supplement program.